katherine-d21/training-material/topics/proteomics/tutorials/clinical-mp-data-interpretation/tutorial.md

 ## Sub-step with **Unipept**

+To generate plots, we will use the Unipept tool in the Galaxy framework (**cite tool info**).
+Unipept outputs will include a taxonomy tree, Enzyme Commission (EC) protein tree and EC terms, Gene Ontology (GO) terms, and InterPro output (functional analysis of proteins).

 > <hands-on-title> Task description </hands-on-title>
 >
 > 1. {% tool [Unipept](toolshed.g2.bx.psu.edu/repos/galaxyp/unipept/unipept/4.5.1) %} with the following parameters: